-Dr. Al Siebert, author of The Resiliency Advantage and The Survivor Personality, developed this self-report scale through years of extensive observation and research into the traits, beliefs and behaviours of people who have shown great resilience.
+Dr. Al Siebert, the author of The Resiliency Advantage and The Survivor Personality, developed this self-report scale after years of observation and research into the traits, beliefs, and behaviors of people who have shown great resilience.

-This resiliency quiz has 20 questions and gives a quick over view and interpretation of your results.
+This resiliency quiz has 20 questions, and it gives a quick overview and interpretation of your results.
 A more extensive option is also available with 100 questions.

 2) Psych tests

 The next site, psychtests, offers an engaging, accurate and dynamic resiliency test.
-The questionnaire asks ten questions in 5 minutes.
-Once completed you receive a score and personalised summery and interpretation.
+The questionnaire asks 10 questions in 5 minutes.

-This site also offers mental resilience resources to go with your results and help you learn more about to develop your resilience.
+This site also offers mental resilience resources to go with your results and help you learn more about developing resilience.

-If you decide to take the survey you will be asked to join the Good Day at Work community.
-This is a global well being community and with access to resources and guidance on how to improve your resilience.
+If you decide to take the survey, you will be asked to join the Good Day at Work community.
+This is a global well-being community and includes access to resources and guidance on how to improve your resilience.